devankestel/what_im_learning/week2.md

 * [x] [So You Want to be a Functional Programmer (Part 2)](https://medium.com/@cscalfani/so-you-want-to-be-a-functional-programmer-part-2-7005682cec4a#.hsj35e65j) | `* * * *`
   * Again, nothing new, but the review on JS closures was nice and used an identical example from YDKJS.
 Onward to Part 3!
 * [x] [So You Want to be a Functional Programmer (Part 3)](https://medium.com/@cscalfani/so-you-want-to-be-a-functional-programmer-part-3-1b0fd14eb1a7#.mxfm25nf1) | `* * * *`
   * Finally, some new material!
-Had heard the term "point free floatation" here and there but didn't have the occasion to look it up.
+Had heard the term "point free notation" here and there but didn't have the occasion to look it up.
 Awesome that functional languages can do this; I would think this would be harder in an OO language where functions that take in zero parameters are much more commonplace.
 * [x] [So You Want to be a Functional Programmer (Part 4)](https://medium.com/@cscalfani/so-you-want-to-be-a-functional-programmer-part-4-18fbe3ea9e49#.2gc05m6g9) | `* * * * *`
   * Best intro to currying I have seen so far.
 Definitely made me start realizing that I need to place more emphasis on how I order my parameters so that I can take advantage of currying more often.
 Decent review of map, filter, reduce defined iteratively in JS.
 * [x] [So You Want to be a Functional Programmer (Part 5)](https://medium.com/@cscalfani/so-you-want-to-be-a-functional-programmer-part-5-c70adc9cf56a#.upvenvyzj) | `* * *`
   * This article provided a concrete picture of how functional languages achieve operations in parallel by design of the language alone.
-The explanation on types also clarified some nuance I had failed to see in my previous work with Elm, but I do not think it would serve as a clear explanation for a total beginner to Elm, the intended target audience.
+The explanation on types also clarified some nuance I had failed to see in my previous work with Elm, but I do not think it would serve as a clear explanation for a total beginner to Elm.
 * [x] [So You Want to be a Functional Programmer (Part 6)](https://medium.com/@cscalfani/so-you-want-to-be-a-functional-programmer-part-6-db502830403#.cxq9njehs) | `* * * *`
   * Nice to have an intro to Ramda, something I've been wanting to look at but had not gotten the chance yet.
 Didn't need the sales pitch on Elm as I'm already sold.
 All in all a nice series that I would recommend to friends just getting into FP.